sindresorhus/ky/readme.md

 Type: `string | URL`

-A prefix URL to prepend to the `input` argument, when `input` is a string.
-The prefix can be any valid URL, either relative or absolute.
-A trailing `/` slash is optional and will be added automatically, if needed, when it is joined with `input`.
-When using a prefix, `input` cannot start with a `/` slash.
+A prefix to prepend to the `input` URL when making the request.
+It can be any valid URL, either relative or absolute.
+A trailing slash `/` is optional and will be added automatically, if needed, when it is joined with `input`.
+Only takes effect when `input` is a string.
+The `input` argument cannot start with a slash `/` when using this option.

 Useful when used with [`ky.extend()`](#kyextenddefaultoptions) to create niche-specific Ky-instances.